-Treatment of the Board to Audit Committee Contents Result the opinion of the Audit Committee: The 5 th meeting of the 2 nd session March 8,2022 The company's 2021 annual business report and financial statement Revise the company's "Procedures for acquiring or disposing of assets" The case of Changing of CPA Evaluation of the Independence and Competency of CPA and Appointment Remuneration The company's 2021 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" No objection The proposals were adopted by all attendees with unanimous consent.
-The 7 th meeting of the 2 nd session August 8, 2022 The case of issuance of sixth domestic secured convertible bonds in 2022.
+TI.
+TITUTETE II iat were referred to in rathere 1 1 3 of the Be carries and Brieffange i ieu Audit Committee Contents Result Treatment of the Board to the opinion of the Audit Committee: The 10 th meeting of the 2 nd session March 8,2023 The company's 2022 annual business report and financial statement Evaluation of the Independence and Competency of CPA and Appointment Remuneration The company's 2022 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" No objection The proposals were adopted by all attendees with unanimous consent.
+The 11 th meeting of the 2 nd session May 3, 2023 The Company's subsidiary YEN SUN TECHNOLOGY (BVI) CORP. intends to transfer all of its equity interests in SHANGHAI YENSUN ELECTRICAL INDUSTRIAL CO., LTD. to Hytec Shanghai Automation Technology Development Co., Ltd. for cash consideration No objection The proposals were adopted by all attendees with unanimous consent.
+The 13 th meeting of the 2 nd session August 9, 2023 The case of issuance of sixth domestic secured convertible bonds in 2023.
 No objection The proposals were adopted by all attendees with unanimous consent.
-The 8 th meeting of the 2 nd session September 13, 2022 The case of Company intends to lease the land and build the construction project of a factory/office building in Renwu Industrial Park, Kaohsiung City.
+The 14 th meeting of the 2 nd session August 30, 2023 The Company's subsidiary YEN SUN TECHNOLOGY (BVI) CORP. intends to loan funds to SHANGHAI YENSUN ELECTRICAL INDUSTRIAL CO., LTD. No objection The proposals were adopted by all attendees with unanimous consent.
+The 15 th meeting of the 2 nd session November 10, 2023 The case of issuance of sixth domestic secured convertible bonds in 2023.
 No objection The proposals were adopted by all attendees with unanimous consent.
-The 10 th meeting of the 2 nd session March 8, 2023 The company's 2022 annual business report and financial statement Evaluation of the Independence and Competency of CPA and Appointment Remuneration The company's 2022 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" No objection The proposals were adopted by all attendees with unanimous consent.
+The 16 th meeting of the 2 nd session November 22, 2023 The Company's subsidiary YEN SUN TECHNOLOGY (BVI) CORP. plans to reduce capital to make up for losses No objection The proposals were adopted by all attendees with unanimous consent.
+The 17 th meeting of the 2 nd session December 12, 2023 The Company's subsidiary YEN SUN TECHNOLOGY (BVI) CORP. plans to conduct the dissolution and liquidation case No objection The proposals were adopted by all attendees with unanimous consent.
+The 18 th meeting of the 2 nd session March 4, 2024 The company's 2023 annual business report and financial statement Evaluation of the Independence and Competency of CPA and Appointment Remuneration The company's 2023 "Internal Control System Effectiveness Assessment" and "Internal Control System Statement" The case of issuance of sixth domestic secured convertible bonds in 2024 No objection The proposals were adopted by all attendees with unanimous consent.